AntoineAugagneur/STM32WL_FUOTA/README.md

 ### Firmware Management
 - Package version implemented:          1 **/!\ proof-of-concept implementation only**
 - Dedicated LoRaWAN port:               203
-- Added modification:			The reboot is not lanched right after the end of the fragmentation session.
+- Added modification:			The reboot is not launched right after the end of the fragmentation session.
 You can use Firmware management commands to schedule a reboot and then plan WHEN you want to update your end-device.

 ## Want to learn more about LoRaWAN advanced features ?